 And that IS it, until 9am the next morning when suddenly its a magical wonderland of pristine white carpet (life time approximately 30 seconds), shiny new lingerie, and very tired sales people managing to be extremely smiley, except on the big stands who also have security guards.
 No, really.

-Anyway, as well as the usual showing-things-to-shops, here's some other stuff that happened this time round on our trade show trip with Betty Blue.
+Anyway, as well as the usual showing-things-to-shops, here's some other stuff that happened this time round on our trade show trip with Betty Blue's Loungerie.

 We could not get Orange to give us internet for love nor money.
-I used to think French customer service was terrible for us because we don't speak much French and, perfectly understandibly, this is offensive.
+I used to think French customer service was terrible for us because we don't speak much French and, perfectly understandably, this is offensive to them.
 Since Maz is French, on the limited data points available, I think maybe just getting anything sorted in Paris is hard?

 In other cultural differences news, Michelle reminded me that yes, those of us from the North of England (and/or Scotland) DO NOT LIKE AIR KISSING.
 Seriously, yuck.
 Basically the further up the UK you go the bigger the social proximal distance is!

 Michelle is also baffled by models being snooty, but I suspect it isn't so much snootiness as that standing around in your pants being objectified all day is actually a pretty grim job, and when peoples eyeline is your nipple height, engaging the in conversation is asking a bit much.

 We didn't take models.
 Instead I stuck Betty in corsets to show Doppel-D how they work, and we got overexcited and tried on all the robes.
 It was at this point that I realised I would have to ban the office staff from nesting in the fleece ones when they arrived in stock.
 Those things are far too comfortable and voluminous to have in an office!